Your Wiggle Warrior® Practice

 Let your shame teach you to become more kind and compassionate towards yourself and others, and also accountable when you’ve made a mistake.

-This is a tough emotions... so take all the time you need.
+This is a tough emotion... so take all the time you need.